MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-publish-to-web.md

 ## Prerequisites

 - You need a Microsoft Power BI license to publish to web from My Workspace.
-- You need a Microsoft Power BI Pro license to publish to web from group workspaces.
+- You need a Microsoft Power BI Pro or Premium Per User license to publish to web from workspaces.
-- Publish to web is available for reports you can edit in your personal and group workspaces.
+- Publish to web is available for reports you can edit in your My Workspace and workspaces.
 - It isn't available for reports shared with you, or ones relying on row-level security to secure data.
 - Your report viewers don't need to be Power BI users.